How the Sourcepoint CMP helps you comply with IAB TCF v2.0

 If you’re looking to build you own first-layer message, Privacy Check guides you through an easy checklist, flagging possible compliance and performance issues along the way.
 This gives you the flexibility to create messages that seamlessly integrate into your website while reminding you of standard components necessary for compliance.

 Our message builder allows you to display stacks, purposes and special purposes in an easy to understand first-layer message.
 Other tools such as Stack Selector makes sure that purposes don’t overlap across multiple stacks, which are a new requirement of the v2 framework.

 Our Vendor Scan tool includes a scalable, automated process for detecting and adding IAB and non-IAB vendors alike.
 IAB vendors can be automatically categorized under TCF v2 purposes.
-Our CMP also supports Google ATP vendors, using Google’s Additional Consent Mode.
-With Google Ads’ recent integration with TCF v2, supporting Additional Consent is becoming a critical component to maintain and grow revenues post-migration.
+Non-IAB vendors can be separated out visually in your consent messages.

 Cross-device consent durability

 We know that publishers are not just web based, and that you need to collect consent wherever your audience may be.
 Sourcepoint offers a robust SDK and support for AMP, OTT, and mobile app environments.
 Our Authenticated Consent module minimizes friction in user journeys by attaching collected privacy preferences to identifiers that translate across platforms.